 For many parents, ’gender disappointment’ which is now called

-iisria is about far more than just sex.
+RIF-IS is about far more than just sex.
 It is often connected to:

 An imagined parent–child relationship